 The HTP is closer to these devices than to the first group because it enables bi-directional communication and provides multi-dimensional haptic channels.
-However, the HAPTICTOUCH toolkit was designed to avoid the programming complexity inherent to 3D models and the simulation of physical models.
-Our 2D GUI-based programming model also enables a more flexible relationship between haptic interaction and graphical components because it is not constrained to physical behavior such as objects moving in 3D and colliding with each other.
-This corresponds to the needs of flexible prototyping tools advocated in [15,16].
-Our approach is most similar to tools such as HITPROTO [20], which make use of haptics to represent abstract data or haptifications.
-In a way, our approach takes relevant features from both groups of haptic devices, yet avoiding high development complexity.
+However, the HAPTICTOUCH toolkit was designed to avoid the programming complexity inherent to 3D models and the simulation of physics.
+Our 2D GUI-based programming model also enables a more flexible relationship between haptic interaction and graphical components because it is not constrained to physical behavior such as objects colliding and moving in 3D.
+This corresponds to the needs of flexible prototyping tools advocated in [16,17].
+Our approach is most similar to tools such as HITPROTO [21], which make use of haptics to represent abstract data or haptifications.
+Our approach takes features from both groups of devices, yet avoiding high development complexity.

-Few devices exist that enable haptic feedback on tabletop surfaces; most notably, shape displays (e.g., Lumen [21] and Relief [12]), tangible actuators (e.g., Madgets [25]), or ferro-magnetic tactile feedback devices (e.g., MudPad [9]).
+Few devices exist that enable haptic feedback on tabletop surfaces; most notably, shape displays (e.g., Lumen [22] and Relief [13]), tangible actuators (e.g., Madgets [26]), or ferro-magnetic tactile feedback devices (e.g., MudPad [10]).
 As none of these haptic devices provide any development support or prototyping tools yet, our concepts of the HAPTICTOUCH toolkit design might be applied these and similar platforms in order to facilitate haptics exploration.